2023 Belgrade City Assembly election: Electoral system

 Local elections in Belgrade are held under a proportional representation system.
 Eligible voters vote for electoral lists, on which the registered candidates are present.
-An electoral list could be submitted by a registered political party, a coalition of political parties, or a citizens' group (grupa građana).
+An electoral list could be submitted by a registered political party, a coalition of political parties, or a citizens' group.
 The number of valid signatures needed to be collected to take part in the election varies by the number of eligible voters in that municipality.
 At least 40% of candidates on electoral lists must be female.
 The electoral list is submitted by its chosen ballot representative, who does not have to be present on its electoral list.
 An electoral list could be declined, after which those who had submitted can fix the deficiencies in a span of 48 hours, or rejected, if the person is not authorised to nominate candidates.
 The name and date of the election, the names of the electoral lists and its ballot representatives, and information on how to vote are only present on the voting ballot.

 The City of Belgrade Electoral Commission (GIK) and polling boards oversee the election.
 Seats are allocated with an electoral threshold of 3% of all votes cast, however, if no electoral list wins 3% of all votes cast, then all electoral lists that received votes can participate in the distribution of seats.
 The seats are distributed by electoral lists in proportion to the number of votes received, while the number of seats belonging to electoral lists is determined by applying the highest quotient system.
 The seats are distributed by dividing the total number of votes received by the electoral list participating in the distribution of seats by each number from one to the number of councillors the City Assembly has.
 The obtained quotients are classified by size so that the electoral list has as many mandates as it has its quotients among the highest quotients of all the electoral lists participating in the distribution.
 If two or more electoral lists receive the same quotients on the basis of which the seat is distributed, the electoral list that received the greater number of votes has priority.
 The seats in the City Assembly are awarded to the candidates to their order on the electoral list, starting with the first candidate from an electoral list.
 When the councillors of the City Assembly are sworn in, they, in turn, elect the mayor.

 Any local election, whether it is a municipal or a City Assembly election, is called by the president of the National Assembly, who also has to announce its date.
-To vote, a person must be a citizen and resident of Serbia at least 18 years old.
+Eligible voters had to be a Serbian citizen, reside in Serbia, and be at least 18 years old.
 A voter could only vote in the municipality of their residence.
-An election silence begins two days before the scheduled election, meaning that no opinion polls, presentation of candidates and their programmes, or invitation to vote in the election could be published or take place.
+An election silence begins two days before the scheduled election, meaning that no opinion polls, presentation of candidates and their programmes, or invitation to vote in the election can be published or take place.